I want to hear your side without cutting in this time. If you are open, I am ready to try again.

 Messages by tone

-Here are 14+ curated message examples for after an argument in a direct tone.
+Here are 14+ curated message examples after an argument in a direct tone.

 I want to hear your side without cutting in this time.
 If you are open, I am ready to try again.